 10.4.1 Employees desiring to attend the National Fire Academy (NFA), or Emergency Management Institute (EMI), must have approval from the appropriate supervisor, and the Fire Chief or designee.
 Generally this travel is considered voluntary and is not considered -hours worked".
-However, if attendance at NFA/EMI courses is required for the employee's current position, then compensation for -hours
+However, if attendance at NFA/EMI courses is required for the employee's current position, then compensation for -hours worked" would be in accordance with paragraph 8.0 and UFA Policy and Procedure - Overtime and Compensatory Time.

-Approved by UFA Board: April 18, 2017 Policy distributed: April 27, 2017 Page 11 of 13
+Approved by UFA Board: April 18, 2017 Policy distributed April 27 2017